solliancenet/microsoft-postgresql-developer-guide/artifacts/06-05-LogicApp/README.md

 ## Install npgsql

-- You can download `npgsql` from [here]([../../../../../Users/given/Downloads/Npgsql-4.0.12.msi](https://github.com/npgsql/npgsql/releases/download/v4.0.12/Npgsql-4.0.12.msi))
+- You can download `npgsql` from [here](https://github.com/npgsql/npgsql/releases/download/v4.0.12/Npgsql-4.0.12.msi)
-  - It is also available in the repo with this README.md file
+  - `Npgsql-4.0.12.msi` is also available in the repo along side this README.md file
 - Install the software to support the data gateway

 ## Configure the Logic App